gruntwork-io/docs/docs/2.0/docs/library/concepts/principles/be-judicious-with-new-features.md

 # Be Judicious With New Features

-New OpenTofu features can make module authoring more efficient but may also force consumers to adopt newer OpenTofu versions.
-This necessity can burden organizations that are unable to upgrade promptly.
+New OpenTofu features can streamline module authoring but may also require consumers to adopt newer OpenTofu versions.
+This requirement can pose challenges for organizations that cannot upgrade promptly.

 Modules in the Library often depend on each other.
 All dependent modules must be updated if a module update requires a newer OpenTofu version.